crackedlcd/crackedlcd.github.io/_posts/2015-3-20-exercism-rna-transcription.md

 end
 {% endhighlight %}

-*Yikes!* It passes all the test but it's a gigantic mess, especially the ``switch_nucleotide`` function.
+*Yikes!* It passes all the tests given by Exercism but it's a gigantic mess, especially the ``switch_nucleotide`` function.
 In the next part, I tackle refactoring.